marcllort/Car_Rental_Monorepo/calendar/README.md

 ### Create New Service

-- Required data: The request contains all the service data but the confirmedDatetime.
+- **Required data**: The request contains all the service data but the confirmedDatetime.
-- Functionality: Create a new unconfirmed (not in calendar) service.
+- **Functionality**: Create a new unconfirmed (not in calendar) service.
 Basically a request for service, that the company must accept/deny.
-- Involved services: Database
+- **Involved services**: Database
-- Response: Success/Error message
+- **Response**: Success/Error message

 ### Confirm Service

-- Required data: The request contains all the service data but the confirmedDatetime.
+- **Required data**: The request contains all the service data but the confirmedDatetime.
-- Functionality: Once a service has been confirmed, a confirmedDatetime will be added to the Database table, and a Calendar event will be created, which will send invitations to the drivers, add the description, destination...
+- **Functionality**: Once a service has been confirmed, a confirmedDatetime will be added to the Database table, and a Calendar event will be created, which will send invitations to the drivers, add the description, destination...
-- Involved services: Database and Calendar API
+- **Involved services**: Database and Calendar API
-- Response: Success/Error message
+- **Response**: Success/Error message

 ### Update Service

-- Required data: The request contains all the service data but the confirmedDatetime.
+- **Required data**: The request contains all the service data but the confirmedDatetime.
-- Functionality: Updates the service that has been sent.
+- **Functionality**: Updates the service that has been sent.
 In case it has a confirmedDatetime (which means it already has a calendar event), will also update the calendar event.
-- Involved services: Database and Calendar API
+- **Involved services**: Database and Calendar API
-- Response: Success/Error message
+- **Response**: Success/Error message

 ### Free drivers

-- Required data: The request contains the startTime.
+- **Required data**: The request contains the startTime.
 The endTime is calculated adding 1:30h of duration to the startTime.
 To be improved, by making this parametrized instead of hardcoded.
-- Functionality: Returns the drivers that are free between the specified timeframe.
+- **Functionality**: Returns the drivers that are free between the specified timeframe.
-- Involved services: Calendar API
+- **Involved services**: Calendar API
-- Response: Array of drivers emails.
+- **Response**: Array of drivers emails.

 ### Driver Setup

-- Required data: No data required.
+- **Required data**: No data required.
 As an improvement, a slice of extra excludedEmails will be added.
-- Functionality: Retrieves all the "shared with you" calendars (ignoring the ones in the excludedEmails array) and creates a driverUser in the DB.
+- **Functionality**: Retrieves all the "shared with you" calendars (ignoring the ones in the excludedEmails array) and creates a driverUser in the DB.
-- Involved services: Database and Calendar API
+- **Involved services**: Database and Calendar API
-- Response: Success/Error message
+- **Response**: Success/Error message